KKastberg/Cone-Tracking/multiple_cones_tracking_(exc2)/multiple_cones_tracking/README.md

 To be able to run the main (`main.py`) script, install the required pip packages with `pip install -r requirements.txt`.
 The main script is only tested on MacOS, but might run on other UNIX systems or Windows as well.

 ### Start the tracking
 To start tracking cones the important script is `main.py`.
-This script needs to be executed with python3.7+ in the `multiple_cone_tracking` directory for all the dependencies to work correctly.
+This script needs to be executed with python3.7+ in the `multiple_cones_tracking` directory for all the dependencies to work correctly.
 In the `main.py` script there are also a set of hyperparameters contained in global variables at the top of the script which can be adjusted to run different streams, improve tracking, save stream, etc.

 ### Workspace Structure
 - `main.py`